willkg/blog/posts/mozilla/socorro_2019.rst

 * **We took over and audited Buildhub.**

-  In April-ish, John and I inheirited Buildhub.
+  In April-ish, John and I inherited Buildhub.
 It was written a couple of years prior to be an index of build information for Mozilla projects.
 The build process creates artifacts on archive.mozilla.org which is an AWS S3 bucket with a web interface of the directory structure.
 Buildhub consumes that